MarvellEmbeddedProcessors/dao/doc/guides/tools/liquid_crypto_perf.rst

 	Specify the cores to use for the application.
 The ``COREMASK`` is a hexadecimal bitmask representing the cores, while the ``CORELIST`` is a comma-separated list of core indices.
+The performance application dedicates one core for the control path (main thread) and uses the remaining cores for worker threads that perform the actual crypto operations.

 Application Options